hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ### Process the response

 The steps for processing a response are:
-1. Check for a successful sign-in.
+1. Check for a successful sign-in flow.
 1. Check for messages, such as an invalid password.
 1. Check for remediations.
 1. Process the remediations.